TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-pump/tyk-pump-configuration/tyk-pump-dashboard-config.md

 $ docker restart tyk-pump
 ```

-# Explain the different pumps and their use
+# Explain the different pumps

-There three different types of pumps:
+As you can see tin the above pump.conf, Tyk offers 3 types of pumps:

 1. mongo
 2. mongo-pump-aggregate